the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 It is best to get feedback and input from representatives with lived experience when planning your session timings.

-Try to get feedback on plans for your event as early as possible and ensure that you work with the community.
+Try to get feedback on plans for your event as early as possible and ensure that you work with the community or a representative with lived experience when deciding on the format and duration of your specific event.

 (cl-ppie-events-event-duration)=
 ### Event Duration